google/zetasql/docs/functions-and-operators.md

 Otherwise the input is converted to a `DOUBLE` before aggregation, resulting in a potentially unstable result.

-This function ignores any input pairs that contain one or more NULL values.
-If there is no input pair without NULL values, this function returns NULL.
-If there is exactly one input pair without NULL values, this function returns 0.
+This function ignores any input pairs that contain one or more `NULL` values.
+If there is no input pair without `NULL` values, this function returns `NULL`.
+If there is exactly one input pair without `NULL` values, this function returns `0`.

+`NaN` is produced if:

++ Any input value is `NaN`
++ Any input value is positive infinity or negative infinity.

 To learn more about the optional aggregate clauses that you can pass into this function, see